History of Paraguay: Carlos Antonio López

-Confusion ensued after Francia's death on 20 September 1840, because he had left no successor.
-After a few days, a junta led by Manuel Antonio Ortiz emerged.
-The junta freed some political prisoners and arrested Francia's secretary Polycarpo Patiño, but soon proved ineffectual at governing.
-On 22 January 1841, Ortiz was overthrown by Juan José Medina who in turn was overthrown on 9 February in a coup led by Mariano Roque Alonso.

-On 14 March 1841, the Fifth National Congress re-established the two-man consulate of the early independence era, appointing Alonso and Carlos Antonio López as joint consuls for a three-year term.
-This Second Consulate lasted until 13 March 1844, when Congress named López the president of the Republic — a post he held until his death in 1862.
+Confusion ensued after Francia's death on 20 September 1840 because he had left no successor.
+Eventually, on 9 February 1841, a coup led by military officer Mariano Roque Alonso prevailed.
+On 14 March 1841, the Fifth National Congress re-established the two-man consulate of the early independent era, appointing Alonso and Carlos Antonio López as joint consuls for a three-year term.
+This Second Consulate lasted until 13 March 1844, when Congress named López the president of the Republic.

-While maintaining a strong political and economic grip on the country, López worked towards strengthening Paraguay's independence.
-López's government was similar to Francia's, but his appearance, style, and policies were different.
-Francia had pictured himself as the first citizen of a revolutionary state, whereas López was a despot who treated Paraguay like a personal fiefdom, using the state to enrich himself and his family.
-López soon became the largest landowner and cattle rancher in the country, amassing a fortune, which he augmented with profits from the state's monopoly on the yerba maté trade.
+While maintaining a strong political and economic grip on the country, López, like Francia, worked towards strengthening Paraguay's independence; Francia had, however, pictured himself as the first citizen of a revolutionary state, whereas López was a despot who treated Paraguay like a personal fiefdom, using the state to enrich himself and his family, and who founded a dynasty.
+The López soon became the largest landowners in the country, amassing a fortune, augmented with the profits from the state's monopoly on the yerba maté trade.